turbot/steampipe-plugin-googledirectory/docs/tables/googledirectory_user.md

 # Table: googledirectory_user

-Query information about users defined in the Google Workspace.
+Query information about users defined in the Google Workspace directory.

 ## Examples